johndunne2019/numpy.random/README.md

 This assignment concerns the numpy.random package in Python.
 In completing this assignment I will try to explain in detail the use of the numpy.random package in Python using explanations and examples.
 I will create a jupyter notebook and use this to show examples of numpy.random and its uses.

 ## What is NumPy?
 The official NumPy documentation is here: https://numpy.org/.
+NumPy is used to work with arrays and provides many different functions that can be used to work with arrays.
+One important point to note that was discussed in one of the lecture videos is that NumPy likes all the data it is working with to be the same type, for example all floating point or all integers.
+Another useful package that can be used to work with data sets that have combinations of different data types is pandas.

-I have taken the below section from the offical NumPy documentation to help explain the package further:
+I have taken the below section from the official NumPy documentation to help explain the package further:

 *NumPy is the fundamental package for scientific computing with Python.
 It contains among other things:*